Nepali National Congress: Jute Mill Strike

 Soon after the party's formation, it had participated in the Biratnagar Jute Mill Strike.
 The labor strike which started in March 1947 quickly turned into a demonstration against the Rana regime.
 Koirala along with his brother Girija Prasad who had joined the strikers were arrested and brought to Kathmandu.
 Matrika Prasad Koirala was elected as interim president after Koirala's arrest to conduct a satyagraha campaign against the Rana regime.
 The call was met with protests across major cities in the country including the capital Kathmandu.
 On 16 May 1947, after weeks of protests prime minister Padma Shumsher announced sweeping administrative reforms and released political prisoners.

 The general conference of the party in July 1947 elected Dilli Raman Regmi interim president and Prem Bahadur Kansakar as general secretary.
 B.P.
 Koirala was not amongst those released but under pressure from the Indian political leaders, he was released in August 1947.
 The unexpected release of Koirala caused a rift in the party with Regmi insisting that he should serve his term as acting president.
 When the rift could not be fixed the Regmi faction of the party broke off and launched a parallel party.

-The 1948 Constitution was announched by Rana prime minister Padma Shamsher on 26 January with significant reforms to the administration of the country and was welcomed by the party as a step in the right direction.
+The 1948 Constitution was announced by Rana prime minister Padma Shamsher on 26 January with significant reforms to the administration of the country and was welcomed by the party as a step in the right direction.
 However in April of that year, Padma Shamsher went into exile resigned because of pressure within the Rana family to not implement the constitution.
 Moham Shamsher took over as prime minister and one of his first acts was to ban the Nepali National Congress throughout the country.
 The new constitution was supposed to come into effect from the Nepali New Year in April and to be fully operative within twelve months, but was not implemented by the new prime minister.
 B.P.
 Koirala was also arrested for a second time by the Rana government but was released in June 1949 following a threat of a nationwide satyagraha by the party.
 Matrika Prasad Koirala was elected as party president in a general convention in March 1949.

 In March 1950, the party merged with the Nepal Democratic Congress to form the Nepali Congress while the Regmi faction continued its operation.